A reinforcement learning approach to rare trajectory sampling: A universe of algorithms: reviewing variations found in reinforcement learning

 A good compromise can be achieved by observing that rather than considering any single one of the possible $n$-step approximations to the gradient, we could just as justifiably consider a weighted average of them \cite{Watkins1989,Jaakkola1994}.
 That is, for some distribution $P(n)$ such that

 we may consider for the dynamics

 with the weighted error

 and a similar equation for the value loss gradient.
 Special cases of the distribution defining this error provide both the Monte Carlo and temporal difference errors discussed previously, however, we can now perform updates according to an equal weighting of the Monte Carlo and 1-step errors in each trajectory, or any other distribution we choose.
-Depending on this choice, we can achieve much faster propagation of information about the reward structure, while minimizing the effect of the increased variance inherent in the considering more of the future of each sampled trajectory.
+Depending on this choice, we can achieve much faster propagation of information about the reward structure.
+Further, we can tune the distribution to minimize both the effect of the increased variance inherent in the considering more of the future of each sampled trajectory, and the effect of inaccurate value functions replacing the future.

 A common distribution chosen in an attempt to achieve a balance between the variance of longer $n$-step errors and propagation of reward information is a normalized geometric series

 which allows for efficient numerical implementation to be achieved by deriving inductive equations relating this return to its value at the next time step.